Litemage/ChapstickRobot/README.md

 "Parts" contains the STL files for the different parts on the robot, including the claw/elevator-arm, moveable "finger" and the two brackets for mounting the elevator servo and electronics

-"Docs" Contains everything you would need to know about this project, specifically the collage, which puts together this project's journey visually and describes how softare and other things work.
+"Docs" Contains everything you would need to know about this project, and also contains the source draw.io file for the project collage in the repository root.

-# Documentation

-Most documentation for this project is located in the `Docs` folder.
-The most interesting part would be the collage, located in `Docs/ProjectCollage/ChapstickRobotProject.png`
-This is a high resolution image generated with Draw.io which depicts much of the project, and how everything works together.

-There are two videos as well, in `Docs/VideoDemos` showing the robot in action.
+"Docs" also contains a couple demo videos of the [robot working](/Docs/VideoDemos/RobotDemo.mp4), and it's [cad](/Docs/VideoDemos/RobotCad.mp4) respectively.

 # ChapsterInterface Controls